 Care should be taken that VTS operations do not encroach upon the master’s responsibility for safe navigation, or disturb the traditional relationship between master and pilot, where applicable.

-Thus, whilst it may be acceptable to issue advice on course, it would not be appropriate to issue precise course and/or speed requirements as an instruction.
+Thus, whilst it may be acceptable to issue advice on course, using the terms “track” or “course to make good”, it would not be appropriate to issue precise course and/or speed requirements as an instruction.

 Generally masters of vessels will respond promptly and carry out instructions given by a VTS.
 However, it should be recognized that there may be occasions when an instruction by a VTS is disregarded because the master has additional information not available to the VTS centre and he/she decides another course of action.
-For example: a vessel in inland waters that is not being tracked by the VTS may be a contribution factor to the navigation situation.
+For example: a vessel in inland waters that is not being tracked by the VTS may be a contribution factor to the navigational situation.

 Tasks that may be performed in accordance with the service rendered